• Home

 A clever story that also helps kids understand how punctuation works.
 This is a fun one to act out or to do as reader’s theater.
 Semicolons, Cupcakes, and Cucumbers by Steve Newberry is a great book to add to your elementary classroom and use during writer’s workshop.

-March 5th: Paper Bag Princess Day
+March 5th: National Potty Dance Day

 March 6th: National Dentist’s Day

 Take the anxiety out of going to the dentist with ABC Dentist by Harriet Ziefert.
 Each letter highlights a different experience from A for appointment to S for saliva.
-A vocabulary rich pick.
+A vocabulary-rich pick.

 March 7th: National Cereal Day